Galapagos Penguin vs Magellanic Penguin

 Do Galapagos Penguins and Magellanic Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while Magellanic Penguins live in Argentina, Chile, Falkland Islands, Southern Brazil.
+This geographic separation means they face different environmental pressures and predator communities.